wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.1.2.4 =
+* Fixed bug with cookies and split tests.
+* Fixed bug with allowing split tests to be made primary.

 = 1.1.2.3 =
-* Added support for a new optin type - full page takeovers!
+* Added support for a new optin type - fullscreen optins!
 * Fixed a bug with embedded HubSpot forms.
 * Fixed bug where dropdown options would not show on Safari for post targeting.